I had some challenges growing up. This informs my therapeutic approach.

 In Washington, as a Licensed Massage Practitioner I was a Preferred Provider for Blue Cross/Blue Shield of Arizona, Providian and Group Health.

-In the new millennium I learned that I have PTSD and TBI head injuries from the 70s and 80s which have affected my interpretations, choices and behaviors.
+PTSD TBI head injuries affect a person's interpretations, choices and behaviors.
 It turns out that, if PTSD cannot exactly be cured, it can be as if it is gone during those moments we are focused on serving others.
 This is one reason getting a dog can help people with PTSD: the person with PTSD is serving the dog daily, hourly: feeding it, taking it for walks etc. There is a commitment to serving.
-Now I sort of specialize in helping other people who have traumas, or just injuries, symptoms or pains that have not responded to other methods.
+Now I sort of specialize in helping other people who have head injuries and traumas, in addition to other specialties like the head and neck.

 Meanwhile, a spiritual path gradually emerged